-UDF Direction Suggested/Consolidated Theme Rationale Integrating Horsham North Improving the Urban Environment Improving Accessibility Connectivity Urban Renewal The UDF identifies a number of barriers to connecting Horsham North to areas to the south and the challenges posed by the rail corridor.
+UDF Direction Suggested/Consolidated Theme Rationale Integrating Hors Improving the Ur Improving Access rban Environment Connectivity Urban Renewal The UDF identifies a number of barriers to connecting Horsham North to areas to the south and the challenges posed by the rail corridor.
 Integrating and connecting Horsham North has been identified as the number one priority for future work, under the themes of Connectivity, Place-Making and Urban Renewal.
 Whilst activating the rail corridor is a difficult proposition, improving the connections across the rail corridor is considered necessary to improve access for pedestrians and cyclists.
 Those connections should continue north and south of the railway to encourage walking and cycling through and beyond the area, on identified routes.
-4. Creating a Community Focus or 'Heart' 5.
+4. Creating a Comm (Heart' 5.
 Place Making 6.
-Improving Safety in the Public Realm 7.
-Improving the 'Image' and Perception of Horsham North Place-Making Urban Renewal Image + Identify A number of opportunities have been identified to convert industrial land (and the rail corridor) in order to provide redevelopment opportunities that can contribute to a sense of place that is currently lacking in Horsham North.
+Improving Safety Realm 7.
+Improving the 'In Perception of Ho / in the Public mage' and Place-Making Urban Renewal Image + Identify A number of opportunities have been identified to convert industrial land (and the rail corridor) in order to provide redevelopment opportunities that can contribute to a sense of place that is currently lacking in Horsham North.
 The key sites are identified on the plan (Figure 2) and are mostly located around (a) the Dudley Cornell Reserve and (b) the rail corridor (including industrial land north of the corridor.
 There are also opportunities to improve the entry into Horsham North and this requires further investigation.
 The silo art project presents another opportunity to lift the image of Horsham North but the public realm needs improvement in close proximity to the silos, and this is currently being investigated by units within Council.
-8. Generating Economic Activity in Horsham North 9.
-Improving Health and Recreation Opportunities Land Use + Strategic Sites Public Spaces Community Services/Facilities The UDF proposes that business/economic activity should be encouraged on underutilised land in Horsham North.
+8. Generating Econ Horsham North 9.
+Improving Health Opportunities - Land Use + Strategic Sites Public Spaces Community Services/Facilities The UDF proposes that business/economic activity should be encouraged on underutilised land in Horsham North.
 Convenience retail could serve the local community and provide a point of activation within the area, however there is already a concentration of economic activity in the CAD and other locations within Horsham.
 A small neighbourhood activity centre could be appropriate with a select mix of uses, serving the local community.
 Recreational/sporting activities are strongly supported and a sports facility of some kind would be a positive community asset.
 A range of open space and sporting facilities would serve the wider community and promote social participation.
-10. Working Towards a Zero Emissions Neighbourhood Environmental Sustainability.
+10. Working Toward Neighbourhood s a Zero Emissions Environmental Sustainability.
 This is a high-level aspiration that should be explored further through a municipal strategy to reduce emissions to address climate change.
 However, promoting environmental sustainability is an important and worthwhile aspiration that should be integrated into new development/subdivision proposals and Council's strategic work, generally.